iterative/dvc.org/static/docs/commands-reference/get-url.md

 ## Description

-> Like `dvc init`, this is one of the few commands that doesn't require an
-> existing DVC project to run.

 In some cases it's convenient to get a data file or directory from a remote location.
 The `dvc get-url` command helps the user do so.
 The `url` argument should provide the location of the data to be downloaded, while `out` can be used to specify the (path and) file name desired for the downloaded data file or directory.

+> Like `dvc init`, this is one of the few commands that doesn't require an
-It's important to note that this command does not require an initialized repository to work in.
-It's a single-purpose command that can be used out of the box after installing DVC.
+> existing DVC project to run.
+It's a single-purpose command that can be used
+> out of the box after installing DVC.

 DVC supports several types of (local or) remote locations (protocols):